Nukepayload2/Nukepayload2.Csv/README.md

 If these sample codes throw `FormatException` when deserializing, please set the current culture of the current thread to "zh-CN".
 Because I'm using Chinese date time format when writing this sample.

+## VB and C# model Code generator (Preview)
+1. Clone this repo.
+2. Make sure .NET Core 2.x SDK is installed.
+3. Open cmd or bash in cloned code's root directory.
+4. Go the ModelGenerator directory `cd Nukepayload2.Csv.ModelGenerator`
+5. Build the project `dotnet build Nukepayload2.Csv.ModelGenerator.vbproj`
+6. To see help, execute `dotnet run bin\Debug\netcoreapp2.0\Nukepayload2.Csv.ModelGenerator.dll` (Change \ to / on Linux) .

 ## What is next?
-- [Testing] VB and C# model class generator will be added.
+- [Prototyping] Excel flavored csv escape support.
+- [Prototyping] Add shortcut for Int32, Int64, Single and Double since they are frequently used in csv.
-- [Pending] Performance improvements (waiting for `ref struct` support in VB) https://github.com/dotnet/vblang/issues/297 .
+- [Pending] Lower allocation (waiting for `ref struct` support in VB) https://github.com/dotnet/vblang/issues/297 .
+- [Pending] Column-oriented storage for loading huge csv file.
+- [Pending] Excel flavored number parser (Parsing OADate is not planned).

 # Nukepayload2.Csv 中文介绍